OpenTermsArchive/contrib-versions/Rapidshare/Terms of Service.md

 24\.
 Your account has been misused

-In the event of theft or suspicion of misuse of your account, please contact our Customer Service Team immediately.
+In the event of theft or suspicion of misuse of your account, please contact our support immediately.
 In addition we request that you file a complaint to the local police in the event of illegal activity and, in the case of damage, contribute to the best of your knowledge to the resolution of the case and the mitigation of that damage.

 25\.
 Our services belong to us and we are proud of them